Paul-Loup Chatin: Step-up to Hypercar (2024–present)

 Ahead of the 2024 season, Chatin was announced to be joining the Alpine Endurance Team as a factory driver.
 As a result, he was chosen as one of the team's drivers in the Le Mans Hypercar category of the WEC, where he, Charles Milesi, and Ferdinand Habsburg would drive the No. 35 Alpine A424.
 Their season started well with a seventh place in the opening round at Qatar.
 Following a testing crash for Habsburg before the Imola race, Chatin replaced him at Cool Racing for the first two rounds of the ELMS season, before replacing Ritomo Miyata ahead of round three.
 In the WEC meanwhile, the next points finish came at Spa with a ninth place.
 Chatin qualified the No. 35 sixth at Le Mans, but the team retired early on with an engine failure.
 A standout result of fifth was achieved in Austin, though Chatin did not score points as he did not complete his minimum drive time.
 After sitting out the penultimate round in Fuji, Chatin returned at Bahrain and led the team to fourth with a charging final stint.
+This helped the team to finish fourth in the manufacturers' standings.

 Chatin also drove in the IMSA SportsCar Championship with AO Racing during 2024, scoring a best class result of third at Road America.